foglamp/foglamp-dev-pkg/README.rst

 Building a Package
 ==================

-First, make sure FogLAMP source code is available somewhere on your environment.
+First, make sure Fledge source code is available somewhere on your environment.
-Use FOGLAMP_ROOT environment variable to set the source tree location and run ``make`` command in that path.
+Use FLEDGE_ROOT environment variable to set the source tree location and run ``make`` command in that path.
-NOTE: existing FogLAMP installation via ``make install`` can not be used as it lacks the needed header files.
+NOTE: existing Fledge installation via ``make install`` can not be used as it lacks the needed header files.
 Next, select the architecture to use, *x86* or *arm*.
 Finally, run the ``make_deb`` command: